Updated: Nov 17

 Disability discrimination in the workplace is illegal in California.

 Disabled people are classified as a protected group.
 This ensures that employers cannot refuse to hire new workers or terminate current employees based solely on the employee's or potential employee's disability.
 Employers must make fair provisions for workers with disabilities under the Americans with Disabilities Act (ADA).
-Failure to do so can result in legal ramifications under state and federal laws.
+Failure to do so can result in legal ramifications under California disability laws, especially employers.

 Disabilities As California Law Defines Them